vbhaktha13/ML/README.md

 # ML
-all ML projects
+All ML projects which were from foundation, intermediate and advanced levels.
-mixture of ML projects
+Usually I kept a mixture of ML projects